programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 "Base" should contain the branch that runs your website (see the steps above on [verifying which is your default branch](#which-branch-is-default) if you are not sure) where you want to move your post, and "compare" should contain the branch where you created your post (or made other changes to the website).
 In our example, "gh-pages" is the default branch that our website runs from, and "why-jekyll-scholarship" is the branch containing a new blog post.

-Click on the green "Create pull request" button on the left.
+Click on the green "Create pull request."
+You will be offered another box to describe your pull request for others.
+Do so if you would like, and then click "Create pull request" again.

-{% include figure.html filename="groupblogging-create-new-PR-button.png" caption="Screenshot of the button for creating a new pull request" %}

 There's a section labeled "Reviewers" under the righthand menu; click on the word "reviewers" to see a dropdown menu of folks associated with your repository who you could ask to review your work (added using the [reviewer permissions](#reviewer-permissions) steps).
-You will want to tag someone to review your work who has administrative permissions on your repository.
-This will notify the site authors who are comfortable with Jekyll (i.e. folks with "admin" privileges) that you are making a change (such as adding a blog post) to the website.
+You will want to tag someone to review your work.
+This will notify the site authors who are comfortable with Jekyll that you are making a change (such as adding a blog post) to the website.

-*If you are not an admin*, your work is now done: you are just waiting for someone with admin privileges to briefly review your changes, using the steps in ["Merging as an admin" below](#merging-as-an-admin) to check for anything that might break part of the site (highly unlikely with a blog post, more likely with changes to other repository code).
+*If you are not the repository owner*, your work is now done: you are just waiting for someone with ownership privileges to briefly review your changes, using the steps in ["Merging as an owner" below](#merging-as-an-owner) to check for anything that might break part of the site (highly unlikely with a blog post, more likely with changes to other repository code).
 Then, they'll push your content to the live website.
-If you'd like a glimpse of what the website will look like when your changes are merged, the next section (["Merging as an admin"](#merging-as-an-admin)) will show you how to use Netlify to do this.
+If you'd like a glimpse of what the website will look like when your changes are merged, the next section (["Merging as an owner"](#merging-as-an-owner)) will show you how to use Netlify to do this.

-### Merging as an admin
+### Merging a pull request
-If you are the one setting up your GitHub and Jekyll combination, you already have admin permissions for your repository.
-If not, you will need to contact the owner of the repository to give you access using steps 1-4 in the [Reviewer Permissions section](#reviewer-permissions) before being able to follow the steps below to merge collaborators' changes.
+If you are the one setting up your GitHub and Jekyll combination, you already have owner permissions for your repository.
+Everyone else added to your repository is a collaborator by default

-Administrator permissions mean that you don't need to wait for someone else to review your pull request before merging it (i.e. making it appear on the live website); you have the option of following [this step below](#force-merge-checkbox-use) to skip review.
+Owner permissions mean that you don't need to wait for someone else to review your pull request before merging it (i.e. making it appear on the live website); you have the option of following [this step below](#force-merge-checkbox-use) to skip review.
 If you wish, you can always request and wait for a review if you have any concerns about your code or wish for feedback on a post before publication.
 The following instructions cover how to review and merge a collaborator's changes, once someone has used the steps above to create a pull request.
+When asked to review someone else's work, a collaborator on the repository will follow the same steps.

 If you hear a PR needs review via a GitHub email notification, that email will contain a link to the PR page.
 If someone doesn't provide a link but tells you they have a PR needing review, you can find the PR page by clicking the "Pull requests" tab in the horizontal menu across the top of the repository, and then click on the PR you want to review in the list that appears: